 I bake a lot of cookies.
-Blame it on my dad: he bakes when he’s stressed, so in a classic case of "apple doesn't fall far," I do too.
+Blame it on my dad: He bakes when he’s stressed, so in a classic case of "apple doesn't fall far from the tree," I do, too.
 After countless years of churning out warm, chewy, and delicious chocolate chip cookies, I can tell you three things with utmost confidence: First, better-quality vanilla makes for exponentially better cookies; second, if you’re anything like me, you’ll eat half the cookie dough before it hits the baking sheet; and third, you absolutely need to start adding soy sauce to your cookies.

 I know that last part might sound like a crazy idea.
 After all, soy sauce is typically used to enhance savory dishes such as sushi and fried rice, not desserts.
 When I first stumbled upon the unexpected ingredient in a recipe on the blog Joy the Baker, I was more than skeptical.
 But once I finally tried the intriguing "Salty Sesame and Dark Chocolate Chip Cookies," I ended up loving them.
 Although I don't make this same exact batch every time I have a cookie craving, I do always spike my cookies with soy sauce — and I think you should, too.